-Strategy of using the footprint through the example of a currency futures
+Strategy of using the footprint through the example.
+Article 2

 We already wrote in our blog in detail about the most popular currency futures contracts, such as: EUR futures and GBP futures.
 Today we will go further and consider a simple but efficient strategy of using the Footprint through the example of one of these futures contracts.

 Advantage of the currency futures market.

 A standard EUR futures contract (ticker: 6E) is used in the example, considered in this article.
 Information about real trading volumes is not broadcast in the Forex market contrary to the currency futures market.
 Futures traders that trade in the ATAS platform have a big advantage compared to Forex traders since they have access to the advanced analysis of the currency market with the help of Footprint.

 The currency market works around-the-clock on working days and stops its operation on Saturdays and Sundays.
 Moreover, the futures currency market has a break during the day, the length of which is specified in each futures contract.
 For example, it lasts for 60 minutes (16:00 – 17:00 Chicago Central Time) for a EUR futures.
 It is important for each trader to know during what periods of time the currency market has the highest liquidity.
 The European and American trading sessions could be referred to such periods.